Victoria (1837-1901); ruler; Queen of Great Britain 1837-1901

 loan; 2005; Cambridge in America

-Gift of L. Hoyt Watson; ex Lester Watson Collection, bt before 1928
+Gift of L. Hoyt Watson; ex Lester Watson Collection, acquired before 1928

 British and other Campaign and Gallantry Medals From the Collection of Lester Watson (d.
 1959).